zokugun/vscode-explicit-folding/docs/rules/begin-end.md

 The `kind` property indicates if the folding range is a `comment` or a `region` (`region` by default).

+## `bypassProtection`

+The property `bypassProtection` is a boolean.

+If `false`, by default, all regexes which are matching an empty string, are discarded.
+It's to protect against infinite loop.<br/>
+If you want to match an empty line, you will need to disable the protection by setting the property to `true`.

 ## `autoFold`

 The property `autoFold` is a boolean (`false` by default).